Goetz Collection, Munich

 The building by Herzog & de Meuron is a very simple construction on two levels, one of which is partially buried underground, and a mezzanine.
 The building is mostly made of reinforced concrete, birch wood, and translucent glass.

 The exhibition galleries are generously lit by natural light through an array of semi-transparent ribbon windows.

 Sammlung Goetz by Herzog & de Meuron, floor plans, and sections

 The collection of modern and contemporary art

-The Goetz collection encompasses about 5,000 works, including drawings, graphics, paintings, photographs, films and multiple projections by prominent contemporary artists, such as Bruce Nauman, Robert Ryman, Cy Twombly, Jannis Kounellis, Helmut Federle, and Ulrich Rückriemwith; it also pays a special attention to the Arte Povera Italian movement, and to video-art.
+The Goetz collection encompasses about 5,000 works, including drawings, graphics, paintings, photographs, films, and multiple projections by prominent contemporary artists, such as Bruce Nauman, Robert Ryman, Cy Twombly, Jannis Kounellis, Helmut Federle, and Ulrich Rückriemwith; it also pays special attention to the Arte Povera Italian movement, and video-art.

 Exhibition “Arte Povera.
 Works and Documents from the Goetz Collection 1985 Until Today”, 2001, installation view; photo Nic Tenwiggenhorn

 Exhibition “Imagination becomes Reality – Part II”, installation view, photo: Nic Tenwiggenhorn